List of Batwoman characters: Kate Kane / Batwoman

-Kate Kane (portrayed by Ruby Rose; main: season 1 and Wallis Day; recurring: season 2), Gracyn Shinyei as a child) is an out lesbian and the cousin of Bruce Wayne who, armed with a fierce passion for social justice and a flair for speaking her mind, dedicates herself to defending Gotham in Batman's absence as Batwoman.
+Kate Kane (portrayed by Ruby Rose; main: season 1 and Wallis Day; recurring: season 2), Gracyn Shinyei as a child) is an out lesbian and the cousin of Bruce Wayne who, armed with a fierce passion for social justice and a flair for speaking her mind, dedicates herself to defending Gotham City in Batman's absence as Batwoman.

-In season two, the airplane that Kate is coming in from National City crashes.
-While an ex-con named Ryan Wilder finds the Batsuit, Kate's body is nowhere to be found which affects everyone that knows her in a different way.
-In a newspaper article talking about Kate's disappearance, Safiyah Sohail sent a message to Alice quoting "Consider us even".
-When Alice was brought to Coryana, Safiyah denied any knowledge of blowing up Kate's airplane and has proof that she is still alive in the form of Kate's necklace.
-Upon obtaining Kate's salvaged cellphone, Jacob has the tech guys work to unlock it.
-By the time Sophie returns, Jacob finds a portrait that has Safiyah's name defacing it and the fact that the portrait was made by Jack Napier.
-It is then discovered that Kate is still alive and in the sewers where she has a bandaged face.
-This is because the False Face Society ambushed her on her plane where her face received burns when trying to abduct her and her larynx was damaged enough to alter her voice.
-Making her loved ones believe she is dead, Black Mask has Enigma work on Kate as Enigma takes her necklace.
-Enigma makes Kate think she is Roman Sionis' daughter Circe while placing a mask on her burnt face.
-"Circe" confronts Batwoman and Alice at a boat following Ocean and Angelique's escape and overpowers them, though Batwoman leaves Alice for "Circe".
+In season two, the airplane that Kate is coming in from National City crashes and she is presumed dead.
+It is then discovered that Kate is still alive.
+The False Face Society ambushed her on her plane, burning her face while trying to abduct her.
+Enigma makes Kate think she is Roman Sionis' daughter Circe while giving her a mask.
+Circe confronts Batwoman and Alice at a boat following Ocean and Angelique's escape and overpowers them, though Batwoman leaves Alice for Circe.
 She brings Alice to Black Mask who decides not to kill her.
-He then orders "Circe" to take Alice downstairs to be tortured.
-Alice manages to save herself only by offering to craft a new face for "Circe" while noting that she was there when Circe was killed during the Arkham breakout.
-However, this causes her to realize that "Circe" has the same eyes as her sister as the real Circe had brown eyes.
+He then orders Circe to take Alice downstairs to be tortured.
+Alice manages to save herself only by offering to craft a new face for Circe.